BukkitCodersUnited/sk89q-command-framework/README.md

 ---------------

 **token** - Current fully completed token of the command
-**tabOptions** - Array of strings to be used as a list for tab completion if useTabOptions is true
-**useTabOptions** - If true tabOptions will be used in tab completion, If false the method will be called
+**tabOptions** - Array of strings to be used as a list for tab completion if useTabOptions is true for this token **useTabOptions** - If true tabOptions will be used in tab completion, If false the method will be called

 **@NestedTabCompletion** Allows for nested tab completion of commands, works like **@NestedCommand**